-Joel Cline Harbinson was born February 18, 1954 in Hickory, NC.
+Harbinson was born February 18, 1954 in Hickory, NC.
 He is the son of the late Rev. Cline W. Harbinson (1912-1987) and Madeline Campbell Harbinson (1916-2005) and and is the father of two sons, Justin, born July 28, 1985, and Jarrett, born April 11, 1987.
 Joel is married to Connie Barrett Harbinson and is the step-father of Alexandria Brinkley Corbett.
 Connie is a 2007 graduate of Catawba Valley Community College with High Honors, a 2008 graduate of the University of North Carolina at Chapel Hill with a Bachelor of Science Degree in Dental Hygiene with Distinction, and a 2012 graduate of A.T.
 Still University with a Master's in Public Health.
 She is a Registered Dental Hygienist.
 Justin is a 2007 graduate of the University of North Carolina at Chapel Hill in English with Highest Honors in Creative Writing and a 2010 graduate of the University of San Francisco with a Master's in Fine Arts in Creative Writing.
-He is an instructor at Catawba Valley Community College in the English Department in the area of writing.
+He is an adjunct professor at Appalachian State University in the English Department in the area of writing.
 Jarrett received a certificate from Alexander Central High School in 2009 having been educated from the TEACCH model for autistic students.
-Alexandria is a 2009 graduate of the University of North Carolina at Chapel Hill in Psychology and is a real estate broker at Keller Williams Realty, Inc. She is married to Bryan Corbett, a partner in the law firm, and they are the proud parents of a son, Hudson.
+Alexandria is a 2009 graduate of the University of North Carolina at Chapel Hill in Psychology and is licensed as a real estate broker.
+She is married to Bryan Corbett, a partner in the law firm, and they are the proud parents of a son, Hudson.

 After graduating from Alexander Central High School in 1972, Harbinson attended the University of North Carolina at Chapel Hill as a Broyhill Industries Scholar.
 Joel graduated from UNC in 1977 with an A.B. degree and from the University of North Carolina at Chapel Hill School of Law in 1979 with a J.D. degree.
 In 1979, he began a solo practice in his hometown of Taylorsville after being admitted to the North Carolina Bar on August 19, 1979.